nir/jupylet/README.md

 # Installation

+If you are new to Python, I strongly recommend that you install and use the [Miniconda Python](https://docs.conda.io/en/latest/miniconda.html) distribution.
+Download and run the 64-bit installer and stick to the default install options.

+Once Miniconda is installed start a Miniconda Prompt.
+On Windows you can do this by clicking the Windows key and searching for "Miniconda Prompt".
+This should open a small dark window called _console_ or _shell_ in which you can enter commands and run programs.

 To run _jupylet_ first install its dependencies with:

     pip install pyglet webcolors numpy

     pip install jupyter ipyevents ipycanvas

-Download the _jupylet_ archive or clone this repository with:
+Download the _jupylet_ archive or use [git](https://git-scm.com/) to clone this repository with:

     git clone https://github.com/nir/jupylet.git